TritonDataCenter/manatee/docs/user-guide.md

   of the sitter.
 This means that PG doesn't run unless the sitter is running.
   Additionally, the sitter initializes, restores, and configures the PG instance depending on its current role in the shard.
 (1)
-* Managing leadership status with ZK.
-Each sitter participates in a ZK election, and is notified when its leader node has changed.
-(5)
+* Managing cluster topology in ZK if it is the primary or the sync (5).
 * ZFS is used by PG to persist data (4).
 The use of ZFS will be elaborated on in a later section.